robcarver17/pysystemtrade/docs/production.md

-### System backtest .yaml config file(s)
+### System backtest YAML config file(s)

 See the [user guide for backtesting](/docs/backtesting.md).

 The interaction of system, private, and backtest configs can be a bit confusing.
-Inside a backtest (which can either be in production or sim mode), configuration options will be pulled in the following priority (1) specific backtest .yaml configuration, (2) private_config.yaml, (3) defaults.yaml file.
+Inside a backtest (which can either be in production or sim mode), configuration options will be pulled in the following priority (1) specific backtest YAML configuration, (2) `private_config.yaml`, (3) `defaults.yaml` file.

-Outside of the backtest code, in production configuration options are pulled in the following priority order: (1) private_config.yaml, (2) defaults.yaml file. *The production code can't see inside your backtest configuration files - it is not specific to a strategy so doesn't know which configuration to look for'*.
+Outside of the backtest code, in production configuration options are pulled in the following priority order: (1) `private_config.yaml`, (2) `defaults.yaml` file. *The production code can't see inside your backtest configuration files - it is not specific to a strategy so doesn't know which configuration to look for*.

 ### Control config files

-As discussed above, these are used purely for control and monitoring purposes in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), overridden by /private/private_control_config.yaml).
+As discussed above, these are used purely for control and monitoring purposes in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), overridden by `/private/private_control_config.yaml`).

 ### Broker and data source specific configuration files